Frequently Asked Questions

 When we choose a name, who owns rights to the name?

 Does Naming Force check the availability of a name?
 Can I use the submitted names without worrying about trademark/legal issues?

-We do not conduct business name searches on names submitted on Naming Force.
-We do offer an optional Trademark Search option for searching submitted names against the US trademark database.
-Our site does however perform a simple domain check on submitted DOMAIN NAMES and the results are shown to the client when they are signed in to their contest page.
-Clients are instructed to conduct their own business name search.
+- Unfortunately there is no national database of business names for us to search.
+We do howerver search U.S. trademarks for submitted names.
+Our site also perform a simple domain check on submitted domain names and the results are shown to the client when they are signed in to their contest page.
 It's important to note that business names do not have to be 100% unique in many scenarios.
 The uniquness of the name often depends on the industry and jurisdiction of your name registration.